Okay, let’s face it….

 Weight: Standard Poodle: 40 to 55 pounds; Miniature Poodle: 12 to 15 pounds; Toy Poodle: 5 to 10 pounds

-Dog Breed Classification: Non-Sporting group/Toy group
+Dog Breed Classification: Non-Sporting group/Toy Group

 Life Span: 14 to 18 years

-Poodles History and Origin
+Poodles’ History and Origin

 The Poodle is one of the oldest dog breeds around.
-This breed has its origins in Germany, but was developed further in France.
-The Poodle was developed as a Water Dog or Water Retriever.
+This breed originated in Germany but was developed further in France.
+The Poodle was created as a Water Dog or Water Retriever.
+It is generally believed that the Poodle was developed from crossing many types of water dogs from Spain, Portugal, Germany, Hungary, France, and Russia.

-This is however…
+This is, however…

 This is why…